Dans-Plugins/Medieval-Factions/README.md

 Mitras2 | Implemented ActionBar territory alerts
-[Kaonami](https://github.com/Daniels7k) | Fixed a typo in the README GoodLucky777 | Fixed a bug and a few typos in the code
+[Kaonami](https://github.com/Daniels7k) | Fixed a typo in the README GoodLucky777 | Fixed a bug and a few typos in the code Elafir | Made it possible to control gates with redstone

 ### Translators
 Name | Language(s)